-- (c) Delivery to PBGC; filing date.
-(1) Method of delivery.
-The PBGC applies the rules in subpart A of part 4000 of this chapter to determine permissible methods of filing with the PBGC under - (2) Filing date.
-The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a submission under this part was filed with the PBGC. - (d) Delivery to interested parties; issuance date.
-(1) Method of delivery.
-The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of delivery for the notice of insolvency.
+- (c) Delivery to PBGC-(1) Method of filing.
+The PBGC applies the rules in subpart A of part 4000 of this chapter to determine permissible methods of filing the notice of insolvency with the PBGC under this part. - (2) Filing date.
+The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a notice of insolvency under this part was filed with the PBGC. - (d) Delivery to interested parties-(1) Method of issuance.
+The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of issuance of the notice of insolvency to interested parties.
 In addition to the methods permitted under subpart B of part 4000, the plan sponsor may notify interested parties, other than participants and beneficiaries who are in pay status when the notice is required to be delivered, by posting the notice at participants' work sites or publishing the notice in a union newsletter or in a newspaper of general circulation in the area or areas where participants reside.
-Notice to a participant shall be deemed notice to that participant's beneficiary or beneficiaries.

-(2) Issuance date.
+Notice to a participant shall be deemed notice to that participant's beneficiary or beneficiaries. - (2) Issuance date.
 The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that the notice of insolvency was issued.

-62. Amend the introductory language of paragraph (b) by removing the words "an interested party, as defined in § 4245.3(d)" and adding in their place the words "interested parties, as defined in § 4245.3(e)".
+■ 62.
+Amend the introductory language of paragraph (b) by removing the words "an interested party, as defined in § 4245.3(d)" and adding in their place the words "interested parties, as defined in § 4245.3(e)".

-63. Amend § 4245.5 as follows:

-a.
-In the first sentence of paragraph (a) remove the words "interested parties, as defined in § 4245.3(d)" and add in their place the words "interested parties, as defined in § 4245.3(e)"
+- 63. Amend § 4245.5 as follows: - a.
+In the first sentence of paragraph (a), remove the words "interested parties, as defined in § 4245.3(d)" and add in their place the words "interested parties, as defined in § 4245.3(e)". - b.

-b.
 Revise paragraph (d) and add paragraph (e) to read as follows:

-§ 4245.5 Notice of insolvency benefit level. \ \
+§ 4245.5 Notice of insolvency benefit level.

-(d) Method of delivery to PBGC; filing date.
-(1) Method of delivery.
-The PBGC applies the rules in subpart A of part 4000 of this chapter to determine permissible methods of filing with the with the PBGC.

-PBGC under this part.
+(d) Delivery to PBGC-(1) Method of filing.
+The PBGC applies the rules in subpart A of part 4000 of this chapter to determine permissible methods of filing a notice of insolvency benefit level with the PBGC under this part.

 (2) Filing date.
-The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a submission under this part was filed
+The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a notice of insolvency benefit level under this part was filed with the PBGC.

-(e) Method of delivery to interested parties; issuance date.
-(1) Method of delivery.
-The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of delivery for the notice of insolvency benefit levels.
+- (e) Delivery to interested parties-(1) Method of issuance.
+The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of issuance of the notice of insolvency benefit levels to interested parties.
 In addition to the methods permitted under subpart B of part 4000, the plan sponsor may notify interested parties, other than participants and beneficiaries who are in pay status or reasonably expected to enter pay status during the insolvency year for which the notice is given, by posting the notice at participants' work sites or publishing the notice in a union newsletter or in a newspaper of general circulation in the area or areas where participants reside.
-Notice to a participant shall be deemed notice to that participant's beneficiary or beneficiaries.

-(2) Issuance date.
+Notice to a participant shall be deemed notice to that participant's beneficiary or beneficiaries. - (2) Issuance date.
 The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that the notice of insolvency benefit levels was issued.

-64. In §4245.6, amend the introductory language of paragraph (b) by removing the words "interested parties, as defined in § 4245.3(d)" and adding in their place the words "interested parties, as defined in § 4245.3(e)".
+- 64. In § 4245.6, amend the introductory language of paragraph (b) by removing the words "interested parties, as defined in § 4245.3(d)" and adding in their place the words "interested parties, as defined in § 4245.3(e)'. - 65.
+Revise § 4245.7 to read as follows: